pinkeshkumawat/pinkeshkumawat/README.md

-- 👋 Hi, I’m @pinkeshkumawat
+- 👋 Hi, I’m @pinkeshkumawat (Software Engineer), Having experience in:
+- 🖥️ Python, Django, DRF, Rest API, AWS, terraform, automation.
 - 👀 I’m interested in Pragramming and play with new gadgets
 - 🌱 I’m currently learning Data Science and Machine learning
 - 💞️ I’m looking to collaborate on Artificial intellegence and backend developement